adityaxcf/serenia.github.io/README.md

-# Serenia – City Design (DAA Course Project)
+# Serenia – Smart City (DAA Course Project)

-This is my course project for Design and Analysis of Algorithms (24ECSP206).
+This project is part of my Design and Analysis of Algorithms course (24ECSP206).
-I designed a small smart-city model called **Serenia** and connected the zones of the city
-with basic algorithms we studied in class.
+I designed a small smart-city model called **Serenia** and connected the different zones of the city to the algorithms we studied in class.

 The website includes:
 - My city layout sketches
-- How I related different algorithms to city planning
+- How I used each algorithm in the design
-- A short explanation of the project work
+- A short explanation of the project

 ## Project Info
 **Name:** Aditya J
-**USN:** 01FE24BCS310
 **Instructor:** Prakash Hegade
 **University:** KLE Technological University, Hubballi

-## Website Link
+## Project Website
 https://adityaxcf.github.io/serenia.github.io/